dabignotti/Projects/README.md

 # Projects
-A place to drop projects, both side-hobby and work-related.
-R is the primary programming language used, unless otherwise noted.
+A place to drop hobby and work projects, primarily done in R.